ONOKANA8/SolarPanelsNasa/_posts/2024-05-16-Deployment-Airflow-Data-Pipeline-on-AWS-Cloud.md

 - Attach permissions policies you need, as it happens ``AmazonEC2FullAccess`` and ``AmazonS3FullAccess``:
 ![add-permission-page](/Assets/attach-permission-page.png)

-- The give a meaningful name of your role to identify easily this role:
+- Give a meaningful name of your role to identify easily this role:
 ![name-role](/Assets/name-role.png)

 After all of that, we can see  ``ec2-S3-airflow-solarpanel-role`` created: